 After a Conversion: To generate an Aging of A/R report so you can compare the total account balance in your old software with the beginning total account balance in Open Dental.

-- If payment plans were converted, you will need to account for payment plan due balances in the A/R. If Line Item Payment Plans is turned on, these amounts are reflected in the A/R balance.
-If not, run the Payment Plan report instead.
+- If payment plans were converted, you will need to account for payment plan due balances in the A/R. If pay plan logic is AgedCreditsandDebits, these amounts are reflected in the A/R balance.
+If not, run the Payment Plan Report instead.

 Collections: To make the list smaller for collections purposes filter the report by Age of Account (e.g. over 90).